AdrienneNepenthe/Open-Data-Week-2018-Submission-Form-for-MozFest/CONTRIBUTING.md

 ## Participation guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [EMAIL].
+Please report unacceptable behavior to aschmoeker@analytics.nyc.gov.

 ## What we're working on

-This is a good place to link your Roadmap, GitHub Milestones, or Projects so newcomers can see what you're working on.
+To see how Open Data Week 2017 went see these resources:

-> Take a look at the issues in our [current milestone](https://github.com/acabunoc/mozfest-repo-template/milestone/1) or browse some [good first bugs](https://github.com/acabunoc/mozfest-repo-template/labels/good%20first%20bug) to get started!
+Website for 2017: www.open-data.nyc

-Take a look at this [Roadmapping exercise](http://mozillascience.github.io/working-open-workshop/roadmapping/) to start making your own milestones and issues.
-This will help newcomers (& MozFest attendees!) know where they can help.
+Recap of Open Data Week 2017 on the NYC Open Data Blog: https://nycopendata.tumblr.com/post/158936520570/isnt-celebrating-fun

 ## How to submit changes

-Explain how you want contributors to propose changes.
-For an example GitHub workflow, see Node.js's [instructions for code contributions](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#code-contributions).
+I am looking for edits to the copy in the submission form (a google form) for the Open Data Week 2018 Open Submissions process.
+The live google form is here: bit.ly/ODW18 .
+The copy for the form is in a file in the repo for this project.

-> Once you've identified one of the issues above that you feel you can contribute to, you're ready to make a change to the project repository!
+> Once you've identified a way to improve the copy or a submission question in the google form, you're ready to make a change to the project repository!

 > 1. **[Fork](https://help.github.com/articles/fork-a-repo/) this repository**.
 This makes your own version of this project you can edit and use.
 > 2. **[Make your changes](https://guides.github.com/activities/forking/#making-changes)**!
 You can do this in the GitHub interface on your own local machine.
 Once you're happy with your changes...